BrentFarris/TextGameMaker/README.md

 # TextGameMaker
-A simple web program to make advanced text based games
+A simple web program to make advanced text based games that run in the web

 ## Features
 - Node based editor
-- Story
+- Story and dialog nodes
-- Dialog
-- Characters
-- Beasts/Enemies
+- Create characters, enemies
 - Inventory & Items
-- Variables
+- Variables for dynamic advanced gameplay
-- Sound Effects
-- Background music
-- Background images
+- Music, sound effects, and image support
 - Branching paths
-- Multi-page editing
+- Complete project management on one page
-- Custom JavaScript function calling
+- Extend gameplay with JavaScript functions
-- Node jumps
 - Some other stuff I can't remember...

 ## Editor demo